 Peppers are another vegetable that thrives well with a variety of companion plants.

-Some of these companion plants might include radishes, spinach, lettuce, garlic, leeks, and onions.
+Some companion plants for peppers might include radishes, spinach, lettuce, garlic, leeks, and onions.

 Additionally, geraniums, petunias, marigolds, basil, and chives will work well to keep away pests.